 The private member's bill, put forward by fellow Tory Rebecca Harris, urges the government to launch a study of the pros and cons of moving the UK's clocks forward a hour throughout the whole year not just during the period of British Summer Time (BST).

-It recommends ministers should conduct a trial of moving to BST, which last happened between 1968 and 1971.'Customary time'
+It recommends ministers should conduct a trial of moving to BST, which last happened between 1968 and 1971.

 Mr Rees-Mogg, who opposes the bill, has tabled an amendment to the proposed legislation suggesting "the county of Somerset as defined by the Lieutenants Act shall revert to the customary time used prior to the Great Western Railway time established in 1840".